 Mac vs. PC for software development

-The pros of coding on Mac:
+Pros of coding on a Mac:

 - Macs can run all major operating systems including Windows, Linux, Android, etc.

-- Apple offers Great service and support
+- Apple offers great service and support

-The cons of coding on Mac:
+Cons of coding on a Mac:

 - Macs are usually more expensive than PCs